Buying a Vacation Home: 4 Critical Factors & Expert Advice

 If you want to stay organized during your many projects (and protect your investment), Bodrozic has the following advice:

 Many people will invest in home remodel projects with vacation homes to get them updated and more attractive to renters.
 It is important to plan, manage, and track all these remodels to not only stay on budget, but to keep good records and to know what your tax basis is in the home.
 It’s also helpful to keep contractors accountable for the remodel work they perform.

 [Additionally,] vacation homes tend to be bought and sold frequently.
 So, when you buy your vacation home, start keeping good digital records of maintenance, remodels, and other important property documents.
 These records can be very useful in the future when you decide to sell the home, as you can use them to differentiate from competing homes for sale by marketing the digital history, and upkeep of the home.

 An Informed Choice Is the Right Choice

-Owning a vacation home may not be all pool parties and sweet ski runs, but if you take the time to consider all of the required needs and logistics, you will make a choice that is right for your budget, time commitment, and long-term goals.
-Plus, it can be a great investment if you leverage it correctly.
-If you are ready to start enjoying the vacation home of your dreams, contact a PennyMac Loan Officer or apply online today.
+Owning a vacation home may not be all pool parties and sweet ski runs, but if you take the time to consider all of the required needs and logistics, you will make a choice that is right for your budget, time commitment and long-term goals.
+Plus, it can be a great investment.
+If you’re ready to start enjoying the vacation home of your dreams, contact a Pennymac Loan Officer or apply online today.